 Data storytelling builds trust, but only when it’s based on solid data.
 Data can easily be manipulated, misrepresented, or misinterpreted, so having a solid, non-biased source is incredibly important.

-Read our 5 tips for sourcing your data to make sure you follow best practices.
+Read our 5 tips for sourcing your data to follow best practices.

 Good data alone does not make a good data story.
-Data storytelling is only effective when it provides value to your audience, whether it teaches them something new, gives them a new perspective, or inspires them to take action.
+Data storytelling is only effective when it provides value, whether it teaches people something new, gives them a new perspective, or inspires them to take action.

 The way you deliver that story determines whether that message is communicated.
 Your narrative should guide readers through, provide context, and help them synthesize the data story as effectively as possible.

-For more storytelling tips, find out how to craft an effective narrative.
+For more storytelling tips, find out how to craft an effective narrative and how to choose the right format for your data story.

 One of the best ways to sabotage your data storytelling is with incorrectly or ill-designed data visualizations.
 Data visualization is meant to make the data as easy to understand as possible, which is why it’s important to work with a designer who understands best practices.